All Episodes

 And the employer, we are going to make the employer match your contribution.

-It's there's no matching.
+There's no matching.

 There's a total FICA payment due, and all of it is deducted from what it costs to hire you.

-And my only point here is what if you figured out you're you're being paid $1, say $25,000 or $30,000 a year when you think you're being paid $100.
+And my only point here is: what if you figured out you're being paid $100 and say $25,000 or $30,000 a year when you think you're being paid $100,000?

-Would you rather have all of that yourself and be responsible for your health care and for your social security?
+Would you rather have all of that yourself and be responsible for your health care and for your Social Security?

-Or are you content to let $30, $40,000 be taken away from you before you ever see it.
+Or are you content to let $30,000, $40,000 be taken away from you before you ever see it for all of these government-run programs, which have been demonstrated to be totally inefficient and they don't work.

-And now I just saw this the other day, too.
+And now, I just saw this the other day, too.

-This is this is starting to percolate again.
+This is starting to percolate again.

-That is more and more unions and more and more private sector companies are announcing that they are not going to be able to meet their pension requirements.
+That is, more and more unions and more and more private sector companies are announcing that they are not going to be able to meet their pension requirements.

 And this is another dirty little secret.

-Underfunded pensions all over this country are in the trillions of dollars, but there still is a lot of money in those accounts being managed managed by somebody.
+Underfunded pensions all over this country are in the trillions of dollars, but there still is a lot of money in those accounts being managed by somebody.

-And governments, state, local, and federal have their eyes on that pension money, and they just can't wait to get their hands on it.
+And governments, state, local, and federal, have their eyes on that pension money and they just can't wait to get their hands on it.

 There's no end to government grabbing your money, money that you're working for and money that you are earning.